-I’m an internationally best-selling & award-winning author, blogger with over a decade of experience, freelance writer, graphic designer, & an author coach/mentor.
+I’m an internationally best-selling & award-winning author, and blogger with over a decade of experience.
+I’m also a freelance writer, graphic designer, & an author coach/mentor.

 I have wanted to be an author my entire life… and here I am living the dream.
 So why is it I keep taking a step back to re-evaluate my life goals?

 Don’t worry, I won’t leave you hanging.
 You can connect with me around the web with the links below, then scroll down to find out why I created Grace-Based Writing.

 The harder you work for something, the greater you’ll feel when you achieve it.Origin Unknown

 So… I’m Heather and I no longer believe the quote above is true.